autowarefoundation/autoware-documentation/docs/contributing/pull-request-guidelines/commit-guidelines.md

 feat(trajectory_follower): add an awesome feature
 ```

+Note that you have to start the description part (`add an awesome feature`) with a lowercase.

 Since Autoware uses the `Squash and merge` method of GitHub, you need to make the PR title follow `Conventional Commits` as well.

 #### Reference